Review and road test of the Audi R8

 And beyond that?
 Well, were we to be graduating into this car from a 911, we'd miss the little rear seats that Porsche give you there, so useful for chucking a jacket or a designer shopping bag on to.
 Audi has tried to compensate by providing a 226-litre space behind the seats that it claims is large enough to accommodate a golf bag.
 Hmm.
 It'd have to be a fairly small one.
 The optional 'Storage pack' gives you these useful nets behind these seats.
 You're certainly not going to fit anything like a golf bag in the boot.
 Given that huge engine display cabinet out-back, the luggage bay, as in a 911, is in the front.
 At 112-litres in size, it isn't very big at all.

 Market and Model

 Lasers.
 You got them here first.
 As standard, the R8 comes with an all-LED headlight pack, but laser spots can be optioned onto the R8.
 Go for the V10 performance version and they're fitted as standard.
 The rear LED tail lamps are slick too, with a scrolling function in the intended turn direction.
 Clearly all this comes at a price and in case you're curious as to what that is, you might want to take a seat.
-The entry-level car costs around £125,000, while the V10 performance will need a budget of around £147,000.
+The entry-level RWD coupe model costs around £127,000, while the V10 performance quattro 4WD version will need a budget of around £147,000.
 You can pay £11,000 more for plusher 'Edition' trim in each case.
 If you want the open-topped spyder body style, you're looking at a premium of around £8,000 over the coupe, with the same engines, drivetrains and trim levels available.